Rainbow Mountain Peru – A Traveller’s Guide | How to Peru

-Rainbow Mountain Peru is a colorful formation in the Andes; the longest continental mountain chain in the world.
+Rainbow Mountain, also known as Vinicunca, is a formation of colorful hills located in in the Andes – the longest continental mountain chain in the world – of Cusco.
 The incredible tectonic forces that produced the Andes mountains lead to volcanic activity and the formation of rare and varied mineralogy.
-In particular, the colours you will see at Rainbow Mountain, Peru were formed by sedimentary mineral layers that have been exposed by erosion.
+In particular, the colors you will see at Rainbow Mountain, Peru were formed by sedimentary mineral layers that have been exposed by erosion.

 Rainbow mountain peru - picture of rainbow mountain

 1. For this one-day tour, the adventure begins very early at 03:00 a.m.
-Tour operators start picking up travelers at their respective hostels or hotels at around these time.
+Tour operators start picking up travelers at their respective hostels or hotels at around this time.
 Tours operate every day.

 2. The 3 hour-drive out from Cusco is a bit bumpy as you make your way up close to 15,000 feet above sea level.
 Expect to feel the freezing cold morning air once you get off your transportation.